jshint/jshint/CONTRIBUTING.md

 ### Whitespace:

-* We use hard tabs everywhere except for `src/stable/jshint.js`.
-It's annoying, we know.
+* We use hard tabs everywhere.
 * [Smart tabs](http://www.emacswiki.org/SmartTabs) are okay.
 * Use one space after `if`, `for`, `while`, etc.
 * Use one space after `function` for anonymous functions but not for named functions: